Mounted and framed

 I feel quite strongly that it is wrong to keep any creature in isolation and captivity, and for this reason wished he could be returned to his natural environment.

 For my Seahorse painting I spent a number of hours observing and sketching the seahorse for my underwater scene.

 As seahorses live in shallow waters, my underwater scene includes sea creatures that inhabit the seahorse world: limpets, mussells, acorn barnacles, a brittle star, a prickly cockle, light-bulb sea squirts, beadlet, snakelocks and jewel anemones, a featherstar, and a common starfish.

-The final artwork was painted in gouache.
+The artwork was painted in gouache and is framed.

 The name seahorse is derived from the Greek: Hippos (horse) and campus (sea monster).
 Seahorses occur mainly in the Indo Pacific and W. Atlantic regions, primarily in mangroves, coral and seagrass habitats; they are also found only occasionally off the southern and western shores of Great Britain.
 Their diet consists of fry and small crustaceans, such as brine shrimp which are sucked in through a bony tube-like snout.

 Seagrass meadows are internationally important and are considered threatened habitats around the world.
 They are the home for many species, including seahorses.
 Seagrass meadows in Studland Bay, Dorset, are unique in the UK as they are known breeding sites for both spiny and short-snouted seahorses.
 Seagrass meadows are under threat from boat anchors and chains, which can dislodge and break up the seagrass root system.
 Studland is one of the most popular anchorages in the south, with up to 300 visiting boats a day during the summer months.